kalvinkarl/veterinary-clinic-management-system-old/README.md

 # Veterinary Clinic Management System
 Record management system where the computer will fetch records of the clients who is undergoing medication and make reservation/appointment of the service that will the office provides, and management will tell about the services and the computer will automatically generate bills of the clients.

+#1.0.0
+- Add pets to the owner
+- Create schedule
+- Make bills